 Thermal Image Body Temperature Irregularity Detection Technology Defends the Public amid the COVID-19 Epidemic

 As the Novel Coronavirus (COVID-19) pandemic continues its march throughout the globe, taking one's temperature has become one of a crucial steps in containing the spread of the virus.
-On April 9th, ITRI in its first ever online press conference unveiled its Thermal Image Body Temperature Irregularity Detection Technology.
+On April 9th, ITRI in its first ever online press conference unveiled its Thermal Image Body Temperature Irregularity Detection Technology, an R&D result supported by the Technology Development Programs of Department of Industrial Technology (DoIT), Ministry of Economic Affairs (MOEA).
 This technology relies on non-contact detection of infrared energy to determine body temperature and features four main characteristics, namely AI facial recognition, indoor/outdoor adaptability, dynamic measurement for multiple persons, and ability to deploy quickly.
 The technology has already been introduced in elementary and secondary schools in Taipei City and Penghu, serving as a first line of defense to protect public health and safety.

 ITRI President Edwin Liu in the institute’s first ever online press conference remarked that amid the COVID-19 outbreak, ITRI is using its technological expertise to assist society.
 He mentioned that ITRI has participated in the government-organized National Mask Production Team, working closely with the industrial sector to expand output of locally made masks.
 This effort has been instrumental in enabling Taiwan to become the world's second largest manufacturer of masks, safeguarding the health of the public and putting citizens at greater ease.
 ITRI has also been releasing weekly reports to provide updates on the impact of the epidemic on industry, thus helping enterprises understand the latest state of the pandemic and enable them to respond as best as they can.
 The Thermal Image Body Temperature Irregularity Detection Technology announced today, he said, is able to rapidly detect fevers, making the technology especially useful in the body temperature measurement for a large crowd.
 Dr. Liu concluded that ITRI will continue to employ its cross-disciplinary strengths and announce even more R&D successes to fight the epidemic.